 I recommend bringing a litterbox along as a backup plan if you’d like to try this.
 You wouldn’t want to be stuck without one and learn your cat won’t go outdoors!

-- Pet Fit For Life's deluxe pop-up portable kitty litter box sets up in a snap and is just as quick to clean, fold and store making it perfect for travel!
-See images for size comparison.
+- Pet Fit For Life's deluxe pop-up portable litter box sets up in a snap and is just as quick to clean, fold, and store making it the perfect cat travel litter box!
+See images for sizing.

-- The outside cover is made from durable, easy-clean nylon fabric and the inside has a smooth, waterproof poly-plastic liner.
+- The outside of our collapsible litter box is made from durable, easy-clean nylon fabric and the inside has a smooth, waterproof poly-plastic liner.

-- Flexible and versatile - the litter box opens to 16 x 12 x 5 inches (holds about 5 lbs of litter) and folds up to 8 x 5 x 2 inches to pack away efficiently.
+- Flexible and versatile - the foldable cat litter box opens to 16"x12"x5" (holds about 5 lbs of litter) and folds up to 8"x5"x2" to pack away efficiently.

-- As a gift for you, our valued customer, we are including a bonus collapsible water/food dish to take with you on trips.
+- As a gift for our valued customers, with each purchase of our travel kitty litter box we're including a bonus collapsible water/food dish to take with you on trips.
 (Note: Please check between the folds of the litter box for the bonus bowl.)

 10. Never Leave Your Cat in a Hot Car